PTNUSASATUINTIARTHA-DOKU/jokul-java-example/README.md

 ### Setup Configuration

-This part is filled by data identity merchant and credential data of merchant that Jokul need.
+This part is filled with merchant configuration that you can retrieve from [Jokul Back Office](https://jokul.doku.com/bo/login). **IMPORTANT** never use production credential for testing purpose since it will generate a real transaction.

 ![Alt Text](image/setup-configuration.png)

 ### Request Data

-This part is fill by customer data transaction that will proceed on Jokul.
+This part is filled with customer data transaction that will proceed on Jokul.

 ![Alt Text](image/request-data.png)

 ### Generate Paycode

-This page is a result of generated paycode.
+This page shows paycode generated that customers need to pay.
+Furthermore, you can simulate the payment through our simulator.
+Learn more [here](https://jokul.doku.com/docs).

 ![Alt Text](image/generate-paycode.png)

 ### Transaction List

-This page show is list of transaction.
+This page shows list of transaction.

 ![Alt Text](image/list-transaction.png)